-When we are trying to figure out the Theological principle in a passage we want to be sure that this idea does not contradict other passages of Scripture.
+When we are trying to figure out the theological principle in a passage we want to be sure that this idea does not contradict other passages of Scripture.
 At this point we want to look at the context of the whole Bible and look for other passages that discuss this topic.
 If we have a study Bible there will be footnotes or cross references in the margins that will help you find other passages that discuss similar topics.
-Also we may want to look up a key word from our passage in a concordance to find similar verse in the Bible (see section on study resources at the end of the chapter).
+Also we may want to look up a key word from our passage in a concordance to find similar verses in the Bible.